YagmurrrCan/YagmurrrCan/README.md

 Here are some ideas to get you started:
 -->
 - 🔭 I am a Computer Engineering student at Turkish German University.
-- 🌱 I’m currently working on programming.
+- 🌱 I’m currently learning JavaScript, React and Redux.

  ### Connect with me: